DivinElegy/DivinEntity/NoteSkins/dance/DivinEntity/README.md

+**THIS README IS STILL INCOMPLETE/INACCURATE.
+DO NOT RELY ON IT YET**

 #What is the "Divine Entity"?

 This NoteSkin sets up a Lua object (well, table really) called DIVINE_ENTITY, which is global and acessible from inside a simfile (as long as the "DivinEntity" NoteSkin is selected, obviously).